 Patty’s best course would be to consult someone who knows about structured settlements, special needs trusts and management of personal injury settlements.
 To the extent that she and her lawyers rely on the insurance salespersons offered by the defendant’s insurance company, they may be getting an incomplete picture.

-About the Author: Shirley B. Whitenack is a partner in the Morristown, New Jersey law firm of Schenck, Price Smith & King, LLP.
+Shirley B. Whitenack, Esq. is a partner in the Morristown, New Jersey law firm of Schenck, Price Smith & King, LLP.
 A substantial portion of her practice is devoted to trust and estate litigation, special needs planning and trust administration, and Medicaid appeals.
 She is a member of the Special Needs Alliance and is also actively involved in the National Academy of Elder Law Attorneys on both the state and national levels.
 She currently serves as Chair of NAELA’s Advocacy/Litigation Special Interest Group, is an active member of NAELA’s Annuities Task Force, and sits on the organization’s Board of Directors.